ugol/ugol/content/project/pomodoro/index.md

 ---
 title: Pomodoro for Mac
-summary: Pomodoro
+summary: the once very famous Pomodoro for Mac.
+Been "Apple choice of the week" in GTD several times.
 tags:
-- Pomodoro
+- pomodoro
 - GTD
+- osx
+- timer
-- OSX
+- mac
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).